AlfredMoore/ros-docker-dev/README.md

 NOTE: Do not install Docker Desktop.
 It is different from the Docker Engine and not so friendly to docker development.

 ## Features:
- * Isolated: Container has an isolated env from the host but keeps the host user and partial configs
+ * Isolated: Container would only change this repository by voluming.
  * User spoofing: Container has the same username and password as the host.
  * SSH forwarding: Container has the same ssh agent as the root.
 No need to add any additional SSH key pair.
 You can use directly use `git` via SSH.
  * Oh-my-zsh: Container has an configured oh-my-zsh.
 It is editable in the [configs/oh-my-zsh.zshrc](./configs/oh-my-zsh.zshrc).